josdejong/tabular-json/prototypes.md

   - Comments are only useful for data formats used for configuration, not for data.
 When using comments in data, it makes the data format hard to use: when loading data into a data model, there is no place to keep the comments.
 So when parsing/stringifying, you’ll lose the comments, which makes them unreliable.
 So, for our data format, we will not support comments.
   - Other metadata like what InternetObject puts in the header is not strictly necessary to be part of the data format, since you can choose a data model where you include these metadata fields as regular data, like: `{"page": 2, "recordCount": 100, "data": [...]}`.
 - What would be the best separator for a path like `address.city`?
 A dot `.`?
 Or a colon `:`, so you get `address:city`?
 That would be sort of consistent with the `:` that is a separator between keys and values in an object.

+## Paths

+How to serialize nested paths in the table headers?

+Requirements:

+- Must be compatible with CSV parsers.
+So, no `"address"."city"` but rather something like `"address.city"`.
+- Must be human-readable, with as little escaping as needed.
+- Ideally, must use the same rules and logic as regular fields.
+- Ideally, it does not require a 2 stage serialization and deserialization.

+Ideas:

+1. Multiple strings `"address"."full,name"` where each part is serialized according to a regular `JSON.stringify`.
+But this is a no-go, because this is not parseable by a regular CSV parser.
+It would be the easiest way though.
+2. compile as a JSONPointer, like `/address/city`, and add logic to escape comma's and newlines.
+This is not that human-readable though, and requires two different types of escaping (that of JSONPointer and the extra comma and newline escaping).
+3. Most natural would be a JSON-like escaping solution.
+So: put the whole path in a single string
+    - This string must be escaped with quotes when needed: at least when it contains a comma or newline.
+    - To keep things consistent, we have to use `\` as escape character.
+    - We can escape the same characters as regular JSON values.
+    - Additionally, we have to escape the dot `.` somehow, _before_ the path parts are concatenated with a dot.
+4. In CSV, double quotes need to be escaped with an extra double quote.
+We can use that?

 ## Name